Representation-theoretic properties of balanced big Cohen-Macaulay modules: Introduction

 The main result in section 3 enables us to demonstrate the utilization of the Gabriel-Roiter (co)measure for the category of balanced big Cohen-Macaulay modules; see Theorem \ref{the2}.
 The purpose of section 4 is to study balanced big $\CM$ modules with bounded $\CM$-support.
 In particular, we prove the result below; see Theorems \ref{th7} and \ref{th2}.

-\begin{theorem}A balanced big $\CM$ $R$-module having an $\m$-primary cohomological annihilator with bounded $\CM$-support is fully decomposable.
-In particular, the category of balanced big $\CM$ modules with $\m$-primary cohomological annihilators and of bounded $\CM$-support, satisfies complements direct summands. \end{theorem}
+\begin{theorem}A balanced big $\CM$ $R$-module having an $\m$-primary cohomological annihilator with bounded $\uh$-length on $\CM$-support is fully decomposable.
+In particular, any balanced big $\CM$ modules with an $\m$-primary cohomological annihilator and of bounded $\uh$-length on $\CM$-support, satisfies complements direct summands. \end{theorem}

 In section 5, we investigate balanced big $\CM$ modules with large (finite) $\uh$-length, for instance, we have the following result; see Theorem \ref{th1}.

 \begin{theorem} Let $R$ be an isolated singularity and let $M$ be a balanced big $\CM$ $R$-module with an $\m$-primary cohomological annihilator.
 If $M$ is not of finite $\CM$-type, then there are indecomposable $\MCM$ $R$-modules of arbitrarily large (finite) $\uh$-length. \end{theorem} It should be noted that this result provides a kind of the first Brauer-Thrall theorem for modules.
 In particular, it guarantees the validity of the first Brauer-Thrall conjecture for complete Cohen-Macaulay local rings, considering $\uh$-length as an invariant to measure the size of $\MCM$ modules.
 Indeed, we have the result below; see Corollary \ref{cor2}.